biirdy/openflow-bandwidth/README.md

 ## JSON RPC interface
 The JSON-RPC server is a HTTP server.
 The following examples would be used to develop a python application using the python-jspnrpc library (https://pypi.python.org/pypi/python-jsonrpc), but procedures can be called using any JSON-RPC method.
-(I think)

 Install